dCache/upgrade-guide-213/README.md

 #### Webadmin HTML contains dCache version

-`The     webadmin now includes a meta tag reporting the dCache version.`
+The webadmin now includes a meta tag reporting the dCache version.

 #### Webadmin features improved navigation bar

-`The     navigation bar now disables the links to disabled pages.`
+The navigation bar now disables the links to disabled pages.

 #### Webadmin no longer exports the info service

-`The     info service can no longer be access through webadmin.
-The info     service is still exposed through the ``/info``     ``path     of the httpd service and this is the preferred interface for scripts     and other services to query the info service.`
+The `info` service can no longer be access through webadmin.
+The `info` service is still exposed through the `/info` path of the `httpd` service and this is the preferred interface for scripts and other services to query the info service.

 #### Updated httpd service configuration

-T`he     httpd service has been heavily refactored.
-The ``set     update` `command     that was lost in previous releases is once again exposed in the     admin shell.
-The arguments to the `‘`set     webapp`’
+The `httpd` service has been heavily refactored.
+The `set update` command that was lost in previous releases is once again exposed in the `admin` shell.
-`command     have changed, which means that sites having a custom `httpd.conf `file     likely have to adjust the configuration on update.`
+The arguments to the `set webapp` command have changed, which means that sites having a custom `httpd.conf` file likely have to adjust the configuration on update.

-`The`
-`httpd.container.webapps.tmp-dir``     ``property     is obsolete as WAR files are no longer unpacked.`
+The `httpd.container.webapps.tmp-dir` property is obsolete as WAR files are no longer unpacked.

 ### SpaceManager changes